AguaClara/Textbook/AIDE/Specifications.rst

 Stacked Rapid Sand Filter |OStaRS|
 ==================================

 For more detailed information see :ref:`Filtration Design <title_Filtration_Design>`.
 Stacked Rapid Sand, StaRS, filters (see :numref:`figure_spec_OStaRSoverview`) were invented in 2010 by the AguaClara Cornell program in response to the need for a new technology that would both eliminate the need for backwash pumps and not require the construction of 6 filters for small towns.
-As shown in the figure below, StaRS filters use six 20 cm deep layers of sand with the layers stacked vertically.
+As shown in :numref:`figure_spec_OStaRSfilterMode`, StaRS filters use six 20 cm deep layers of sand with the layers stacked vertically.
 The six layers give a total active sand depth of 1.2 m.

 .. _figure_spec_OStaRSoverview: